AnachronicNomad/reverse_haplo/docs-notes/topics.md

 4. Simulated sample size - Cases & Controls
 	- Need to provide ability to simulate a number of individuals as "All Cases"?

+5. They've set this up to only simulate a single chromosome at a time?